 Daily.
 The pipeline runs every morning during the season, collecting new game data and recalculating all ratings.

-How does APEX differ from EPM, LEBRON, or RAPTOR?
+How does APEX differ from EPM, DARKO, LEBRON, RAPM, and BPM?

-Explore every player's APEX rating for free.
-Upgrade to Pro for the full bridge-metric breakdown showing each adjustment step.
+Explore every player's APEX rating — the full bridge-metric breakdown shows each adjustment step, free for everyone.